mgrabovsky/simurgh/README.md

 -   Stephanie Weirich's [pi-forall](https://github.com/sweirich/pi-forall)
 -   Mörtberg et al.'s [implementation of Cubical Type Theory](https://github.com/mortberg/cubicaltt)
 -   Bauer at al.'s [Andromeda](https://andromedans.github.io/andromeda/)

+Back in 2015, I started collecting and sorting resources on the topic of formal methods in general.
+Though I haven't been as keen on updating it since, some of the results are available in my [fm-notes repository](https://mgrabovsky.net/fm-notes/).

 ## Licence